javonpayne100/CMSC495Capstone/README.md

 - System Testing: Test the full application to ensure the overall user experience is smooth.
 ### **Unit Testing and Manual Testing Instructions:**
 - Go to the file **"test.py"** in the main branch and Run it.
 It should test 13 unit tests all in that file for the games.
-- Go to the file **"test.py"** in the james branch and run it through his branch.
+- Go to the file **"test.py"** in the James branch and run it through his branch.
 It should test 24 unit tests all in that file for the games.
 - If it doesn't work, click on each method section for the game and run it one by one.
 0)  **Steps/Procedures**:
-1) **GitHub Actions (24 unittest) (new test.py) (Skip if you do not have access to the Repo)**:
+1) **GitHub Actions (24 unit tests) (new test.py) (Skip if you do not have access to the Repo)**:
 - Go to https://github.com/javonpayne100/CMSC495Capstone
 - Go to Actions Tab
 - If Workflow is Disabled, Enable it
 - Click on the Workflow [1) Run Unit Tests For Mac with all push (James Branch); 2) Run Unit Tests For Windows with all push (James Branch); 3) Run Unit Tests For Ubuntu with all push (James Branch)]
 - Go to the right side of “This workflow has a workflow_dispatch event trigger.”
 - Click on Run Workflow
-- Make sure it’s on Main branch (the yml files auto runs on separate branches even if run through main)
+- Make sure it’s on Main branch (the .yml files autoruns on separate branches even if run through main)
 - Click Run Workflow (green to confirm)
-- Refresh page to see the GitHub Action process and if green it passes
+- Refresh the page to see the GitHub Action process and if green it passes
 - Environments runs (Win, Mac, Linux), but Ubuntu has glitches due to Git’s ongoing issue.
-- Now Repeat Steps (1-10) ONLY if you want to test out the old test.py with 13 unittest.
+- Now Repeat Steps (1-10) ONLY if you want to test out the old test.py with 13 unit tests.
 - On step 4 choose these workflows: [ Run Unit Tests For Mac with all push; Run Unit Tests For Windows with all push; Run Unit Tests For Ubuntu with all push ]
-- Command line, terminal or powershell steps:
+- Command line, terminal or PowerShell steps:
-- Download the code from github in the “james” branch.
+- Download the code from GitHub in the “james” branch.
 Refer to README.md for help.
 - Navigate to the project directory
 - Ensure installation of pygame, numpy and pyautogui using “pip install pygame numpy pyautogui” or install dependencies through the requirements.txt like shown in README.md
 - Run python -m unnitest test.py
 2) **Testing in IDE**:
-- Download the code from github in the “james” branch.
+- Download the code from GitHub in the “james” branch.
-- Open IDE and open project from where it was saved
+- Open IDE and open the project from where it was saved
 - Install all needed libraries (IDE should prompt to do this automatically)
 - Select the test.py
 - Run test.py
 3) **Test Data preparation**:
-- Old Unit Testing will be done through the “main” branch of the github, test.py.
+- Old Unit Testing will be done through the “main” branch of the GitHub, test.py.
-- New Unit Testing will be done through the “james” branch of the github, test.py will not work properly in another branch
+- New Unit Testing will be done through the “james” branch of the GitHub, test.py will not work properly in another branch
 - Manual Testing will be done through the “james” and “main” branches.
 - Questions.json data must be valid and located in the directory the Trivia module expects it
 - brick.wav, wall.wav, paddle.wav, and any other required .wav files in the same directory as the game files.